CyrsChvz/Robotics2_JacobianandPT_Group10_Cartesian_2024/README.md

 Coordinating a robotic arm with multiple joints requires understanding the relationship between how fast each joint moves (joint velocities) and the overall movement of the gripper or tool at the end (end-effector velocities).
 The Jacobian Matrix acts as a translator between these two worlds: joint space and Cartesian space (real-world space).

 This matrix takes a vector representing the velocities of each joint and transforms it into a vector representing the end-effector's velocities (both linear, like speed along an axis, and angular, like rotation).
 Each element in the Jacobian Matrix reflects how a specific joint's speed contributes to a particular component of the end-effector's movement.
 This knowledge is crucial for several reasons:

+-This matrix takes a vector representing the velocities of each joint and transforms it into a vector representing the end-effector's velocities (both linear, like speed along an axis, and angular, like rotation).
+Each element in the Jacobian Matrix reflects how a specific joint's speed contributes to a particular component of the end-effector's movement.
+This knowledge is crucial for several reasons:
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>